 A quick way to organize the tag structure is to drag and drop the nodes.
 In the tree view mode, you can drag any node and drop it on top of any other node.
 The first node and its descendants, if any, become descendants of the second node.
-Dragging over a node automatically opens that node.
+Dragging over a node automatically opens that node (to avoid opening a node, drag over the node selection indicator instead).
 To place a node at the root level, drag it onto the top of the tagging window.
 If the requested change causes a conflict with an existing tag, the operation is aborted.